kyvernfoundation/kyvern/courses/README.md

 #### Why have a door for your home if you don't have a door for your Internet use?
 It doesn't cost anything and the benefits are there, so it's hard to beat it.
 > You can skip this point if you're not convinced, but your safety won't be convincing either.
 ## Best practices
+- Be sure of what you're downloading.
+- Only talk to people you trust.
+- There's no rush, just take the time to think about what you're doing.
+- Delete accounts, services and applications you no longer use.
+- Update all your software.
+- Don't flaunt your life on the Internet.
+- Stay alert.
+- Make regular backups of your important data.